WaveEngine/EvergineDocs/src/manual/addons/xrv/getting_started.md

 ---

-In this section, we present step-by-step instructions to get ready to execute XRV on your device.
+Follow these steps to prepare your environment for running XRV on your target device.

 ## Project Setup

+**1. Create a new project**

-1. Create a new project using [Evergine Launcher](../../evergine_launcher/create_project.md).
-You should include an extra template project, apart from Windows, for your target device.
-For example, with a Meta Quest headset, you can choose between _Xamarin_ and/or _.NET 6_ project templates.
+Use [Evergine Launcher](../../evergine_launcher/create_project.md) to start a new project.
+Along with Windows, select an additional template for your target device.
+For Meta Quest or Pico headsets, you can choose from two different templates.

-2. Once Evergine Studio is opened, add an MRTK add-on.
-You can check [how to add add-ons to an existing project](../../addons/index.md).
+**2. Add the MRTK Add-on**

+Open Evergine Studio and add the MRTK add-on to your project.
+Refer to [this guide](../../addons/index.md) for instructions on adding add-ons.

 ![Installing MRTK add-on](images/getting-started-mrtk.png)

+**3. Add the Evergine.XRV.Core Add-on**

-3. With the MRTK add-on installed, you need to add the _Evergine.XRV.Core_ add-on using the project management dialog again.
+With MRTK installed, add the _Evergine.XRV.Core_ add-on via the project management dialog.

 ![Installing XRV add-on](images/getting-started-xrv.png)

 > [!NOTE]
-> All XRV add-ons have an associated NuGet package.
-Like Evergine packages, nightly builds of XRV are available on a public NuGet feed.
-Preview packages will be published on NuGet.org.
-So, for nightly builds, you should update your nuget.config file to include the Evergine nightly feed:
+> XRV add-ons are available as NuGet packages.
+For nightly builds, update `nuget.config` to include the Evergine nightly feed:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>